 Tropical Agriculture, Forests, and Climate

-Protecting forests is an essential tool in reducing carbon emissions and halting climate change.
-Global forest cover is declining at an alarming rate.
-National Wildlife Federation is working with U.S. and international players and our membership to convince major private sector retail brands to avoid purchasing meat, leather and agricultural commodities that originate from recently cleared tropical rain forests and other carbon rich lands.
+Deforestation releases stored carbon into the atmosphere and is a major contributor to climate change.
+National Wildlife Federation is working with U.S. and international players and our membership to demonstrate to major private sector retailers and brands the importance of protecting forests and how to best avoid using ingredients in their products that originate from recently cleared tropical rain forests and other carbon-rich lands.

 Fashion Gets a Makeover